Kotambail-Hegde/Masquerade-Emulator/README.md

 _**Supported features**_
 * Supports GBA Bios
-* GBA passes jsmolka/alysoha-tas's arm.gba, thumb.gba, memory.gba, flash and PPU
+* GBA passes jsmolka/alysoha-tas's arm.gba, thumb.gba, memory.gba, flash and PPU tests
 * GBA passes FuzzARM.gba
 * GBA passes most of the tonc's test suite
 * GBA is able to play most of the GBA video roms
 * GBA passes most of the AGS test suite
 * GB / GBC supports NO MBC, MBC1, MBC2, MBC3 and MBC5
+* Supports GB and GBC Bios
+* GB / GBC implements Pixel Fetcher/FIFO
+* GBC supports GB mode
 * GB / GBC passes Tom Harte's CPU test (**_Was not tested against cycles_**)
-* GB / GBC passes most of the Blargg tests (**_Except for the wave ram tests_**)
+* GB / GBC passes all of the Blargg tests except for Wave RAM tests (**_Wave Ram tests are under debug_**)
 * GB / GBC passes many of the Moon Eye tests (**_There are still many which doesn't pass as is, but would probably pass with little tweaks in the CONFIG.ini_**)
 * GB / GBC passes the RTC (rtc3test) tests
-* GB / GBC implements Pixel Fetcher/FIFO
-* Able to play a slightly glitchy version of mezase.gbc (**_With few tweaks in the CONFIG.ini_**)
+* GBC is able to play a slightly glitchy version of mezase.gbc (**_With few tweaks in the CONFIG.ini_**)
-* GBC supports GB mode
-* Supports GB and GBC Bios
-* Options for different palettes for GB (Includes 'Gearboy', 'Sameboy' and 'BGB' palettes)
+* GB has options for different palettes (Includes 'Gearboy', 'Sameboy' and 'BGB' palettes)
 * NES supports NROM, MMC1, UxROM (002) and CNROM
 * NES supports battery backed PRG RAM
 * NES passes Nestest (both official and un-official opcodes)